 Yet the booming sound that marks the onset of war also marks a step change in the tone of How I Live Now.
 Director Kevin Macdonald (The Last King Of Scotland) doesn’t shy away from the harsh realities of war and his blend of brutal imagery with Saoirse Ronan’s determination and all-consuming screen presence is How I Live Now’s greatest strength.
 Combined with the beautiful cinematography from Franz Lustig, How I Live Now delivers a poignant and uplifting vision of England throughout the hardest of times.

 “How I Live Now delivers a poignant and uplifting vision of England throughout the hardest of times”

 The impulsiveness of youth – Daisy rashly chooses war-torn Britain over a free pass back to the US – is rapidly replaced by an acceptance of the consequences of those choices.
-That this new role suits Daisy much better than the troubled confusion of adolescence will appeal to teenage audiences.
 As Daisy shows compassion towards her younger cousin, Piper (Harley Bird), and fiercely guards her from war’s very real dangers, Ronan steps into a league of her own.